 - Someone else: Choosing "Someone else" means that funds will be withdrawn to someone else’s bank account or to an organization’s bank account that someone else manages.
 This option lets you add that person as your beneficiary, giving them sole withdrawal control, allowing them to enter their withdrawal information directly.

 Choose wisely!
-Only one person can withdraw funds from each campaign, and an added beneficiary’s consent would be required in order to remove them.
+Only one person can withdraw funds from each fundraiser, and an added beneficiary’s consent would be required in order to remove them.

 To withdraw funds, one will need to meet the withdrawal requirements.